Here’s How We Extricate Ourselves From This Lockdown

 “We want to get back to work, but you’ve got to do extensive contact tracing and mandatory isolation for 14 days of everybody who has tested positive,” said Haseltine.
 “These are real examples of what’s happening in Wuhan today.
 They’re getting back to work, but they’re getting back to work really carefully.”

-But Irwin Redlener, director of the National Center for Disaster Preparedness at Columbia University and an expert on U.S. readiness for pandemics, pointed out a significant problem: The U.S. has “decimated our public health system over the last decade.”
+But Irwin Redlener, director of the National Center for Disaster Preparedness at Columbia University and an expert on U.S. readiness for pandemics, pointed out a significant problem: The U.S. has “decimated our public-health system over the last decade.”

 In other words, there is reason to doubt there are enough health-care workers to provide the quantity or quality of contact-tracing the country needs.
 It might be possible, he said, to outsource that work to private companies.
-Dr. Timothy Brewer—a professor of epidemiology and medicine at UCLA who has served as an adviser for the World Health Organization, CDC, and National Institutes of Health—pointed to the Israeli health ministry’s decision to hire the medical students who’ve had their classes cancelled to do contact tracing as a potentially worthy precedent.
+Timothy Brewer—a professor of epidemiology and medicine at UCLA who has served as an adviser for the World Health Organization, CDC, and National Institutes of Health—pointed to the Israeli health ministry’s decision to hire the medical students who’ve had their classes canceled to do contact-tracing as a potentially worthy precedent.

 There are other hurdles, too.
 It’s important to ensure hospitals around the country can handle a surge of cases without resorting to crisis standards of care, provide enough personal protective equipment for all health-care workers who could be exposed to cases, and—as the American Enterprise Institute plan notes—there should be a sustained drop in cases for more than 14 days before any social-distancing guidelines in hot spots are loosened.